Skip to content

 Matching Your Personal Style

-Think about your overall aesthetic and daily life - if you're in a conservative professional environment, a small clear crystal might be a better choice than a large colored gem that draws attention in every meeting.
-If you're in a creative field or your workplace is more casual, you have more freedom to experiment.
+Think about your overall aesthetic and daily life.
+If you are in a conservative professional environment, a small clear crystal might be a better choice than a large coloured gem that draws attention in every meeting.
+If you are in a creative field or your workplace is more casual, you have more freedom to experiment.

-Your existing jewelry and accessories can guide your choice too - if you tend to wear gold jewelry, a gold gem might feel more cohesive than a crystal; if you're all about silver, consider a clear crystal that won't clash.
-Some people deliberately choose a gem that matches their other piercings or jewelry for a coordinated look.
+Your existing jewellery and accessories can guide your choice too.
+If you tend to wear gold jewellery, a gold gem might feel more cohesive than a crystal.
+If you are all about silver, consider a clear crystal that will not clash.
+Some people deliberately choose a gem that matches their other piercings or jewellery for a coordinated look.
+For more on the comparison between tooth gems and other dental jewellery options, see our guide to tooth gems vs grillz.

 Questions to Ask Your Dental Professional

-Before you make a final decision, talk through your options with whoever's applying your gem - they can advise on what sizes and placements work best with your specific tooth anatomy and bite pattern.
-Some tooth surfaces are more ideal for bonding than others, and a good professional will steer you toward choices that maximize longevity.
+Before you make a final decision, talk through your options with whoever is applying your gem.
+They can advise on what sizes and placements work best with your specific tooth anatomy and bite pattern.
+Some tooth surfaces are more ideal for bonding than others, and a good professional will steer you toward choices that maximise longevity.

-Ask about their experience with different gem types and whether they've noticed certain materials or sizes performing better in terms of staying power - they've seen enough tooth gems in their career to have opinions on what works and what tends to be problematic.
+Ask about their experience with different gem types and whether they have noticed certain materials or sizes performing better in terms of staying power.
+They have seen enough tooth gems in their career to have opinions on what works and what tends to be problematic.

 When to Keep It Simple